socialplanning/opencore/opencore/project/browser/export_readme.txt

   pages/

-    This folder contains all wiki page content in HTML format (without the site header or footer).
+    This folder contains all wiki page content in HTML format (without the site header or footer, and without the site stylesheets).

     It also contains all attached files and images.

     Historical versions of wiki pages are currently not included in the export.

   lists/

-    This folder contains two kinds of file for each exported mailing
+    This folder contains a subfolder for each exported mailing list in the project.
+There are three kinds of file for each exported mailing list:
-    list:

-       One .mbox file which contains the entire mailing list archive in standard mbox format;
+       One archive.mbox file which contains the entire mailing list archive in standard mbox format;

        One subscribers.csv file which contains all subscribers to the mailing list in a comma-separated format.
 Each line contains